Net Worth

 Charlene and her family prefer to keep a low profile and live in London, avoiding the media limelight.
 Unlike Freddy Heineken, her father, who was more public-facing, de-Carvalho Heineken is more interested in maintaining the business bequeathed to her.

+In interviews, Charlene described herself as a housewife who was focused on raising her children before becoming the head of the business.
 With the ever-present danger of kidnapping uppermost in their minds, the family is careful to reveal little about their day-to-day lives.
-While bullet-proof cars and round-the-clock security ensure that the family remains safe, they are careful not to present an easy target for criminals.
+While bulletproof cars and round-the-clock security ensure the family’s safety, they are careful not to present an easy target for criminals.

 Awards & Achievements